 Take care of your soil

-Fall is an important time to invest in your soil.
-If you have already harvested some of your garden plants like beans, sweet corn, or carrots and you have an open space in your garden, consider planting a cover crop.
-Cover crops can help to prevent erosion, they add or retain nutrients in your soil, they add organic matter, and can provide a whole suite of additional benefits to your soil.
+If you have already harvested some of your garden plants, like beans, sweet corn, or carrots, and you have an open space in your garden, consider planting a cover crop.
+Cover crops can help prevent erosion, add or retain nutrients, add organic matter, and provide many additional benefits to your soil.

 Read more about cover crop options for gardeners.

-What to do with all of those residues?
+What to do with the residue

 Work them into the soil